gohugoio/hugo/docs/content/extras/comments.md

 [txtpen](https://txtpen.com) adds highlighting an in-line commenting similar to Medium to your Hugo blog.

-Hugo comes with everything you would need to include load Disqus.
-Simply include the following line where you want your comments to appear:

-    {{ template "_internal/txtpen.html" . }}

-You also need to set a single value in your site config file, e.g. config.yaml.

-    txtpenShortname = "<Your Site Name>"

 ## Discourse

 Additionally, you may recognize [Discourse](http://www.discourse.org) as the system that powers the [Hugo Discussion Forum](http://discuss.gohugo.io).